The Ultimate Cruise Formal Night Guide is here to help you if you don’t know what to wear on a formal night on a cruise.

-A formal night on a cruise is a subject that a lot of people are unsure of as it is a feature of old style cruising that is still around.
+A formal night on a cruise is a subject that a lot of people are unsure of as it is a feature of old-style cruising that is still around.

 Formal night can be the part of a cruise that you are nervous about as you don’t know what to wear.
-In the ultimate cruise formal night guide I’m going to walk you through it.
+In the ultimate cruise formal night guide, I’m going to walk you through it.

-I wrote about cruise formal nights last year, but I have been asked a lot again through emails and Facebook messages about this subject, so here it is an updated version.
+I wrote about cruise formal nights last year, but I have been asked a lot again through emails and Facebook messages about this subject, so here is an updated version.

 Cruise formal nights are something I go to more than the average cruiser, being a travelling wife of a cruise ship officer.
-(Read more about my cruising life on my about page).
+(Read more about my cruising life on my About page).